Success is often the first step toward disaster. The idea of progress is often the enemy of actual progress.

 Or as the cliche goes, be careful what you wish for, because you just might get it.

-Life is a game of tradeoffs.
-And you must eventually choose what you’re willing to trade based on what you value.
+Life is an economy.
+Where everything must be traded for something else and the value of all things rise and fall with the amount of attention and effort you put into them.
+And in that economy, we each must eventually choose what you’re willing to trade based on what you value.
 And if you’re not careful with your values, if you are willing to trade things away for the sake of another hit of dopamine, another temporary trip to your own personal psychological 10, then chances are you’re going to fuck things up.